sefaozmenn/HumanMachineTeachersFiles/Portfolios/Martti Portfolio.md

     if filterFunc(i[3]):
         notenDict[i[2]] = True

-#Append recipes to corresponding lists.
-for i in notenDict:

-    if notenDict[i]:
-        unsafeList.append(i)
-    else:
-        safeList.append(i)

 #Convert Dictionary to DataFrame
 outputDF = pd.DataFrame.from_dict(notenDict,orient='index')
 print(outputDF.head())
 ```
+This code effectively marks every recipe that contains nuts.
+Do bare in mind however, that this is a prototype.
+In reality, there could be way more types of nuts that we haven't added to the "ban list".
 <details><summary>Thorough code explanation</summary>Our code iteratively checks every row of ingredients.csv.
 If the dictionary we created does not contain an entry for the current recipe, it gets added with a value of False.
 Afterwards, it checks whether the current ingredient being checked contains nuts using the filterFunc() function I showed before.
-This creates a dictionary with a True for every recipe that contains nuts, and a False for every recipe that doesn't contain nuts.</details>
+This creates a dictionary with a True for every recipe that contains nuts, and a False for every recipe that doesn't contain nuts.</details><br>

-This code effectively marks every recipe that contains nuts.
-Do bare in mind however, that this is a prototype.
-In reality, there could be way more types of nuts that we haven't added to the "ban list".
 Finally, we can drop every row that has a recipe that contains nuts.

+To further clean the data and get more accurate results, we also removed all ingredients that had less than 40 entries.

-### Preparing the data
+### Preparing and explaining the data
 With the filtered dataset generated, we can now focus on preparing the data so we can feed it through to the Machine Learning algorithm.
 A Machine Learning algorithm takes two datasets, an ``X`` and a ``y`` dataset.
 The ``X`` dataset contains features, and a ``y`` dataset contains the value we want to predict.
 From this point forward, I'll call the dataset we want to feed to the Machine Learning algorithm ``preference dataset``.
 The ``X`` of our ``preference dataset`` should contain the ingredients of a recipe, and the ``y`` of our ``preference dataset`` should be a boolean value indicating whether the user likes the recipe or not.

 To generate an artificial list of recipes the user would like and dislike, I chose certain tags from the ``tags.csv`` dataset.
 For instance, our user likes the tag "italiaans" and dislikes the tag "frans".
-In this case, we'd add 10 randomly chosen recipes with the "italiaans" tag with a ``y`` of True to the ``preference dataset``.
+In this case, we'd add 20 randomly chosen recipes with the "italiaans" tag with a ``y`` of True to the ``preference dataset``.
 Afterwards, we'll do the same for the "frans" recipes, instead changing the ``y`` to False for these entries.

+After this, we split the ``preference dataset`` into a train, test and validation dataset.
+This is done so we can evaluate our model.

 ## Project Containers
 Data preprocessing is a little bit different when it comes to reinforcement learning.
-The way our RL-agent learns is through observing the effect of its actions.
-This means I have to first collect data.
+The way our RL-agent learns is through observing the effect of its actions on a specific environment.
+This means I have to first collect data to train on.

 ### Data collection
 Our reinforcement learning algorithm has a parameter ``epsilon``.
 This parameter is used to choose whether a random action is chosen or whether the neural network chooses the action.
 At the beginning of the training process, the epsilon is fairly high (near 1).
 An epsilon near 1 means that pretty much all the moves the agent chooses are random.
 When this parameter is decreased, the neural network will take more and more "calculated" actions.

 The second important thing our RL-agent does is it remembers its previous moves, outcomes and rewards.
 This collection of data is called our memory, thus effectively being our ``X`` and ``y`` dataset.

+To visualise the outcome of our game, I created a render of these containers.
+<video src="images/FullSolution0001-0080.mp4" controls="controls" style="max-width: 730px;"></video>

 [Back to Table of Contents](#table-of-contents)
 # 5. Communication